Rhett Butler: Adaptations and sequels

 In the 1939 film adaptation, Rhett was played by Clark Gable.
 Despite his initial reservations about playing the role, Gable ultimately enjoyed playing the part.
-His performance is highly critically acclaimed (as is the film generally), is considered the definitive portrayal of the character and he was nominated for Best Actor, although did not win.
+His performance is critically acclaimed (as is the film) and is considered the definitive portrayal of the character and he was nominated for Best Actor.

-In the Scarlett TV mini-series produced in 1994 (based on the above sequel novel), Rhett was played by Timothy Dalton.
+In Scarlett, (based on the above sequel novel), Rhett was played by Timothy Dalton.

-In the musical production by Takarazuka Revue, Rhett had been played by several top stars of the group, including Yūki Amami (currently a film/TV actress), Yu Todoroki (currently one of the directors of the group) and Youka Wao (former leading male role of the Cosmo Troup that retired from the group in July 2006).
+In the musical production by Takarazuka Revue, Rhett had been played by several top stars of the group, including Yūki Amami (currently a film/TV actress), Yu Todoroki (currently one of the directors of the group) and Yōka Wao (former leading male role of the Cosmos Troupe that retired from the group in July 2006).

-Alice Randall's 2001 novel The Wind Done Gone is either a parallel historical novel, or (after litigation) a parody.
+Alice Randall's novel, The Wind Done Gone is either a parallel historical novel, or (after litigation) a parody.
 It is told from the slave point of view.

-Donald McCaig's 2007 novel Rhett Butler's People is told from Rhett Butler's perspective.
+Donald McCaig's novel, Rhett Butler's People is told from Rhett Butler's perspective.

 In the 2008 Margaret Martin musical Gone with the Wind, the role of Rhett Butler was originated by Darius Danesh.